carlineng/homepage/_posts/2013-01-15-Day-4:-Pinnacles-National-Park-rest-day.md

 scratchy and I had several sores in my mouth, I suspect from spending so much time near the campfire and breathing the smoke-filled air.
 Even though it was chilly in my tent, it was a relief to breath the clean, fresh air.
-I wrapped myself in my sleeping bag like an overstuffed Chipotle burrito and drifted off.
+I wrapped myself in my sleeping bag like an overstuffed Chipotle burrito and drifted off to sleep.